Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Introduction

 \subsection{Acknowledgments}

-We thank Daniel Erman, Kyungyong Lee, Zach Teitler and Gavin Brown for their hints and patient responses about scheme theory, particularly zero-dimensional schemes and their Hilbert schemes, David Eisenbud for discussing his question with us, Giorgio Ottaviani for his suggestion to write down a complete intersection example, Frank-Olaf Schreyer and Vivek Shende for useful discussions, in particular references regarding Gorenstein schemes, and for suggesting the equivalence in Lemma~\ref{lemma_equivalence_of_Gorenstein}, and Roland Abauf for suggestions that have improved the exposition.
+We thank Daniel Erman, Kyungyong Lee, Zach Teitler and Gavin Brown for their hints and patient help with scheme theory, particularly zero-dimensional schemes and their Hilbert schemes, David Eisenbud for discussing his question with us, Giorgio Ottaviani for his suggestion to write down a complete intersection example, Frank-Olaf Schreyer and Vivek Shende for useful discussions, in particular references regarding Gorenstein schemes, and for suggesting the equivalence in Lemma~\ref{lemma_equivalence_of_Gorenstein}.
+We also thank Roland Abauf and the referee for many useful suggestions to improve the exposition.